balvig/bricks/docker/README.md

 ## Starting/stopping

 You can start the Node-RED server and the MQTT broker by running `docker-compose up` in this directory.
-This command will keep running and display both applications's logs.
+This command will keep running and display both applications' logs.
 You can use the `--detach` option if you want it to run in the background (you won't be able to read the logs though).

 :memo: _The first time you run `docker-compose up`, it will take longer, as it needs to download and build Docker images._